sammi-turner/Blog/README.md

 * Wrestling with a blogging platform's built-in UI is no fun.
 Especially when you don't have to.

-* Static Site Generators (SSGs) that use markdown only exist to reach non-technical audiences, so I prefer not to use them.
+* Static Site Generators (SSGs) that use markdown files as input only exist to reach non-technical audiences.
+So why use them for a technical blog?